-Our caring Las Vegas Nevada personal injury lawyers offer free consultations to help you determine who is responsible for your bus accident and what compensation a lawsuit may help you recover.
+Our caring Nevada personal injury lawyers offer free consultations to help you determine who is responsible for your bus accident and what compensation a lawsuit may help you recover.

 Nevada bus stops can be deadly

-The city of Las Vegas and the state of Nevada do their best to keep people waiting at bus stops safe.
+The city of Las Vegas and the state of Nevada do their best to keep people safe while waiting at bus stops.
 But they aren’t always successful.

 In 2012, four people were killed at a bus stop when they were hit by a drunk driver in front of a Carl’s Jr. on Spring Mountain Road near Decatur Boulevard.

 And in 2016, a man was killed at a bus stop on West Lake Mead Boulevard near North Rancho Drive when a car accidentally struck the center divider.